2xic-speedrun/ddl-firebird/readme.md

 # DDL for Firebird

-Simple parser to parse DDL format from DBeaver.
+Simple parser to parse Firebird DDL format from DBeaver.

 Will be used to benchmark aspects of Firebird DB by importing only tables dependent on each other.